axnsan12/drf-yasg/README.rst

 0. Installation
 ===============

-The preferred instalation method is directly from pypi:
+The preferred installation method is directly from pypi:

 .. code:: console